atlasd-geo/atlasd/Contribution Guidelines.md

 Issues can be assigned the labels below.
 If you make a new repo, please copy these all of these labels except for `toycontribution`; `toycontribution` is reserved for the Atlasd Parent Repo.

 #### `no code`
-Use this to mark an issue that can be potentially be resolved without any code.
+Use to mark an issue that can be potentially be resolved without any code.

 #### `documentation`
 Use to mark any issue that is related to documentation.